 The dual crisis of housing and health long predates the COVID-19 pandemic — but it has been dramatically exacerbated by it.
 Communities of color are particularly hard-hit, with Black people disproportionately at risk of experiencing negative health outcomes as a result of COVID-19, while also facing higher rates of housing insecurity.

-Housing is Health aims to foster dialogue that considers health across housing-related policy areas, centered around health equity, and highlight best practices and lessons learned by cites, and for cities.
+Housing is Health aims to foster dialogue that considers health across housing-related policy areas, centered around health equity, and highlight best practices and lessons learned by cities and for cities.

 Topics covered in this series will include: